shanecoen/code-institute-portfolio-1/README.md

 ### Semantic HTML:

 Wherever possible Semantic HTML5 elements were used in order to have the HTML code structured corrently and to enure that the code is accessible to all users.

-### UX Design:

-It was designed using the 5 principles of UX Design (strategy, scope, structure, skeleton and surface) in order to develop a website that fully meets the user's needs.

 ### Wireframes: